weareferal/scrollxp/README.md

 For those cases, you can't simply use `data-*` attributes, but it's still possible by registering a scene.

-TODO: Explain why and how to use in JS and HTML (explaing priorities as well)
+TO DO: Explain why and how to use in JS and HTML (explaing priorities as well)

-TODO:
+TO DO:

 - [ ] Improve priorities

 ### Registering custom animation

-TODO: Explain why and how to use in JS and HTML
+TO DO: Explain why and how to use in JS and HTML

 ## Parallax Scene